Cloud-Davb/devops/_posts/2022-11-11-AWS-How-to-repaire-SSM-services.md

 ## How to do it

-This script EC2Launch is to repaire or install again SSM services: add this line in your uer data (Powershell):
+This script EC2Launch is to repaire or install again SSM services: add this line in your user data (Powershell):

 ```POWERSHELL
     ....